shown in other instead.

 - generation of high-resolution detail masks

-In order to use procedural refinement Houdini Engine version 16.0.600 or higher must be installed on your computer.
+In order to use procedural refinement Houdini Engine version 16.0.xxx must be installed on your computer.
 You can download and install it by clicking here.

 Please note, that trial version does not allow to use Houdini assets in the Landscape Tool.